 If you’ve worked in the industry, you probably know what it’s like to prepare for the dreaded “health inspection” day.
 You run around scrubbing all visible surfaces, telling everyone to wash their hands, and checking the temperature of every fridge.

-You may not consider “food safety” a pressing concern if you’re a bartender mostly dealing with drinks, but food safety isn’t just owned by the kitchen.
+You may not consider “food safety” a pressing concern if you’re a bartender mostly dealing with drinks, but food safety isn’t just owned by the kitchen it is a key component of bar managing.
 If you haven’t had the proper training, aren’t aware of safe practices, or don’t have a proper health inspection checklist, your bar might not just fail an inspection; you could potentially harm a customer.